This is essential information if you, or a visitor to Marcia Road, have a car. It is about parking and loading/unloading your car.

 5) Parking permits

 Marcia Rd is in a controlled parking zone (a CPZ in council jargon), which means that there are rules about where and when you can park without paying.

 ‘Parking attendants’ employed by the council patrol the streets between 8:30 and 18:30 Monday to Friday and, if you break the rules you are likely to be fined.
 They are very strict.
-You may not see them coming as they go about on motorbikes and in cars.
+You may not see them coming as they go about on mopeds.

 Police can also initiate a fine but usually leave it to the parking attendants.

 If they put a parking ticket (officially called a ‘Penalty Charge Notice’ or PCN) on your car and you ignore it, their next step is to clamp a wheel of your car so you cannot move it.
 If you still do nothing they will lift the car onto a lorry and take it to the car pound.
 To get it back costs you lots more than the fine would have been.
 The car pound is in Rainham in Essex – a real pain to get to!